alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

   CC0.
 {% endslide_captioned %}

-another thing I think we can look to if we're looking at a larger group is things like agile and I noticed some people that's a bit of a dirty word and you'd but you don't necessarily need to go all in on our channel to get some of the benefits Robert things like stand-up meetings retrospect here's planning meetings just so you all know what you're doing and you all know if you've promised to do you know a few promises who promised to do something for somebody else if something is slipping if a promise isn't going to be delivered again being really explicit about the tracking keeping and keeping on top of meetings like that I think there's a lot of value in some of some of the practices from agile in maintaining reliability in teams
+Another thing we can look to -- if we're looking at a larger group -- is things like [agile](https://en.wikipedia.org/wiki/Agile_software_development).

+I know to some people that's a dirty word, but you don't need to go all in on agile to get some of the benefits.
+Things like regular stand-up meetings, retrospectives, planning boards -- just enough that you all know what you're doing You all know if you've promised to do something, if something is slipping, if a promise isn't going to be delivered.
+Again -- being really explicit about the tracking and keeping on top of meetings.

+There's a lot of value in some of some of the practices from agile in maintaining reliability in teams.

 {% slide suspicious-minds 39 %}

-and finally let's think about some shared values because I think shared values we most often notice when they diverge because shared values are often implicit we trust that we trust that people we believe that the people around us are inherently reasonable people they hold the same world rounded correct views as we do and then one day we discover that actually one of the people we work for really isn't as nice as that maybe they hold it maybe they hold view we object to maybe they didn't understand something maybe they had different different belief
+Finally, let's think about some shared values.

+We most often notice them when they diverge -- because shared values are often implicit.
+We believe that the people around us are inherently reasonable.
+People hold the same world views as we do, and one day we discover that actually one of the people we work for really isn't as nice as that.
+Maybe they hold views we object to, maybe they didn't undrstand something, maybe they had different beliefs.